{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning

-\textbf{End-to-end comparison. } We select three widely discussed SAP: PracAgg+, PracAgg, and PPDL.
-NIVP-DS falls behind due to the requirement of two non-colluding servers, while LPPFedL demands increased communication overhead.
-We compare $7$ aggregation approaches: plain aggregation, the aforementioned three protocols, and their integration with \sysname, to assess the differences in model training time.
-The model employed is LeNet~\cite{lecun1998gradient}, consisting of $61,706$ parameters.
-The utilized dataset is MNIST~\cite{deng2012mnist}.
-As depicted in Fig.~\ref{fig:end2end}, across different aggregation methods, the model eventually achieves commendable training outcomes.
-However, without \sysname, the three SAP run slowly, exhibiting a training time approximately an order of magnitude higher than plain aggregation.
-Yet, the integration of \sysname\ showcases a significant acceleration effect, greatly reducing the training speed gap between using SAPs and plain aggregation.
-Remarkably, PPDL, previously considered impractical due to its use of HE, has its computational overhead significantly mitigated by integrating \sysname.
-And its advantages of operating with a single server, single-interaction communication, and preserving the global model make it more appealing.
+\textbf{End-to-end comparison. } In Figure~\ref{fig:end2end}, the model employed is LeNet~\cite{lecun1998gradient}, consisting of $61,706$ parameters.
+The dataset is MNIST~\cite{deng2012mnist} with each user possessing local data for only two labels.
+Across different aggregation methods, the model eventually achieves commendable training outcomes, and the integration of \sysname\ showcases a significant acceleration effect, greatly reducing the training speed gap between using SAPs and plain aggregation.